MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 1. The shared library, such as `TestProblem.dll` on Windows or `libTestProblem.so` on Linux; and
 2. A Java JAR file, such as `TestProblem.jar`, that contains everything required to integrate the problem with the MOEA Framework.
+This JAR is "self-contained", meaning it contains the shared library.
+Thus, you only need to copy the JAR file.

-The generate templates also include an example, `Example.java`, that solves the problem we just created using NSGA-II.
+The generated templates also provide an example, `Example.java`, that solves the problem we just created using NSGA-II.
 We can run this example with:

 ```bash